Resources for SOBL Faculty

 Copying

 Routine copy requests should be submitted in advance.
-You can email the SOBL office (sobl@stockton.edu) for any copy requests, or use the work request forms in the copy room.
-Copy requests of high volume or for color copies will be sent to the print shop.
-Be sure to leave ample time for job completion.
-When making your own copies, please follow all guidelines posted in the SOBL workroom around sanitation and PPE.
+You can email the SOBL office (sobl@stockton.edu) for any copy requests, or please use the work request forms in the copy room.
+Copy requests of high volume or for color copies will be sent to the print shop, so please make sure to leave ample time for job completion.
+When making your own copies, please follow all guidelines posted in the SOBL workroom.
 Copies should be made on the large Canon machine only.
 Whenever possible, please make copies on the front and back side of the page in order to save paper.
-(For large or more complex jobs - please submit a request, at least a week in advance.)
+For large or more complex jobs - please submit a request, at least a week in advance.
 Please consult a SOBL administrative assistant if you need assistance with your copy requests.
-If at all possible, go green.
+If at all possible, go green!

 Printing